 - For exhibition: DCP (if we love your film, we will find a way to screen it!)

 Before you share your film with us, we ask that you read the following explanation of our screening process and submission requirements.
+In light of the global pandemic, please bear in mind that our plans are currently in flux and some of our policies may need to adjust.
+As definitive decisions are made about the shape the festival will take, we will update the following accordingly.

 Shorts, Features, and Everything In-Between: Each year we screen around 40 feature-length projects and 25 short-form works.
 We are very open to films whose running times do not conform to traditional distinctions of “feature” and “short.”